 Introduction of the Flex-HI mill solution

 As new mill installations require substantial investments, steel producers prefer to continuously upgrade existing equipment to maintain and strengthen their competitive position.
 In order to meet current and future requirements of mill operators, Primetals Technologies has developed a unique solution that significantly extends the cold-rolling capabilities of existing 4-high mills with only minor modifications.
 This new mill technology, called Flex-HI, enables the operation of individual stands either in 4-high mode with large work rolls or in 6-high mode with small work rolls (X-HI mode).
 This is achieved with the use of quickly interchangeable cassettes.
-Flex-HI thus makes it possible to maintain high productivity for soft to medium-strength materials in the 4-high mode, and to extend the product mix with new generations of AHSS or silicon steels in the X-HI configuration (see Figures 1 and 2).
+Flex-HI thus makes it possible to maintain high productivity for soft to medium-strength materials in the 4-high mode, and to extend the product mix with new generations of AHSS or silicon steels in the X-HI configuration (see Figure 2).
 This solution thus represents the innovative combination of two proven technologies of Primetals Technologies.